bodoba/valveControl/README.md

 ---------| ----------- | -----------
 `/YardControl/Command/Refresh`                      | *ignored*  | Trigger transmission of status.
 (The status report is sent after each status change)
-`/YardControl/Command/dumpScheduleTable`  | *ignored*  | Trigger transmission of current schedule table
+`/YardControl/Command/dumpScheduleTable`  | *ignored*  | Trigger transmission of current schedule table `/YardControl/Command/getValveTimeout`      | *ignored*  | get current timeout setting
+`/YardControl/Command/getEventHistory`      | *ignored*  | Trigger transmission ot the last time each valve has been switched on and off

 ### Debugging